shadovo/EDH_life_counter/README.md

 EDH_life_counter
 ================

-A life counter for mtg: EDH/Commander in JavaScript.
+A (work in progress) life counter for mtg: EDH/Commander in JavaScript.